Functional Anatomy of the Hypothalamus and Pituitary Gland

 Careful examination of the pituitary gland reveals that it composed of two distinctive parts:

-The image to the right shows a frontal view of a sheep pituitary gland and hypothalamus.
-The posterior gland can be seen peeking out behind the anterior gland; pass your mouse cursor over the image for labels (image courtesy of Dr. Terry Nett).
+The image to the right shows a frontal view of a pig pituitary gland and hypothalamus.
+The posterior gland can be seen peeking out behind the anterior gland; pass your mouse cursor over the image for labels (image courtesy of Dr. Gerald Kowlowski).

 The anterior and posterior pituitary have separate embryological origins.
 In many mammals, there is also an intermediate lobe (pars intermedia) between the anterior and posterior pituitary.